openhab-scripters/openhab-helper-libraries/Docs/Jython-Modules.md

 metadata_namespace.clear_configuration(save=True)
 ```

 __`item_metadata`__ is used to manage multiple namespaces for a single item using only one object.
 It can be used similar to a python `dict` containing instances of `metadata_namespace`.
-Below is a list of all the methods, detailed descriptions can be found at the beginning of each on in the code.
+Below is a list of all the methods, detailed descriptions can be found at the beginning of each one in the code.
 ```python
 item_metadata(item_name)
 item_metadata.add_namespace(name)